A Definitive Guide to Buying a Manufactured Home That You Will Love

 Are you going to live in a community, or on private land?

 The community lifestyle is a huge draw for many people looking to buy a mobile home.
 They come for the golf, they come for the water, they come for the walking trails or the community activities.
-There is a long list of reasons why people may want to move into a park, and there are many different types of mobile home parks to consider.
+There is a long list of reasons why people may want to move into a mobile home park, and there are many different types of communities to consider.
 Perhaps you know some of the current residents and want that camaraderie?
 Or, you prefer to be near or in a city, where there’s easy access to the metro area benefits of shopping, arts and entertainment or health care.

 This last part is very important for anyone looking to purchase a mobile home.
 If you’re a city lover, finding a great mobile home community is the way to go.
 While modular housing fits city infill plans in some communities, manufactured housing in metro areas remains primarily a community-based residential setting.